 At the same time, contractors are becoming more mobile in what they offer—geographically and across industries.
 If you’re an Independent Contractor who wants to grow your business with contract staffing but doesn’t want to get tied down by one company or industry, there’s never been a better time than now!

-The pace of innovation necessitates those businesses to remain flexible and open to change.
-Contract Staffing will continue to evolve as it becomes clearer what the needs of the market are.
-As a result, these three trends are with us in some form.
+In conclusion, the pace of innovation necessitates those businesses to remain flexible and open to change.
+Contract staffing will continue to evolve as it becomes clearer what the needs of the market are.